sujaanr/Canadian-Housing-Forecast/README.md

-# Toronto Housing Prices Estimator
+# Canadian Housing Prices Estimator

 ## Introduction

-This project aims to predict the current value of unlisted properties in the Toronto region using a sophisticated multilayer perceptron model that considers over 30 variables.
+This project aims to predict the current value of unlisted properties in the Greater Toronto region using a sophisticated multilayer perceptron model that considers over 30 variables.
 The ultimate goal is to integrate this model into a web application, possibly developed with Python-Flask and React, allowing users to input an address or postal code and receive an estimated property value instantly.

 ## Data